samplics-org/samplics/docs/source/tutorial/index.rst

 Tutorial
 ========

-This is a tutorial on samplics
+This tutorial is intended to users with basic knowledge of Python.
+It is assumed that the user has a basic understanding of the Python syntax.

 Sampling
 --------